🚀 Introduction

 Loops: @for / @while

-RsHtml allows you to use Rust’s native @for
+RsHtml allows you to use Rust’s native @for and @while loops to generate

 repetitive template content.